UM atUM [S04-ep23]: Three Years of a Thesis Summarized in Three Minutes

 In 2024, approximately 64,000 students were enrolled in doctoral programs.
-Forty-two percent of them had parents who were managers or worked in intellectual professions, 3.6% came from working-class backgrounds, and only 1.3% were the children of farmers.
-This situation has changed very little since Pierre Bourdieu’s early work on the subject in the 1960s.
-The reasons include social reproduction, of course, which leads to selection based on social, economic, and intellectual capital, but also perhaps a lack of understanding among the general public of what a dissertation entails and what research is in general.
+Of these, 42% had parents who were executives or worked in intellectual professions, 3.6% came from working-class backgrounds, and only 1.3% were children of farmers.
+This situation has, in fact, changed very little since Pierre Bourdieu’s early work on the subject in the 1960s.
+The reasons include, of course, social reproduction—which leads to selection based on social, economic, and intellectual capital—but also, perhaps, a lack of understanding among the general public of what a dissertation entails and what research is all about more generally.

 To make this ultimate academic exercise more accessible and popular, several initiatives have emerged, including “My Thesis in 180 Seconds.”
-Inspired by “Three-Minute Thesis,” which was launched in Australia in 2008, the French-language version of this scientific competition was introduced in Quebec in 2012 before arriving in France in 2014.
-The concept is simple: present your thesis, as the name suggests, in three minutes using a single slide and in front of a lay audience.
+Inspired by “Three-Minute Thesis,” which was created in Australia in 2008, the French-language version of this scientific competition was launched in Quebec in 2012 before making its way to France in 2014.
+The concept is simple: as the name suggests, present your thesis in 3 minutes using a single slide in front of a lay audience.
 Humor plays a major role, as do references to popular culture.

-In 2020, Deborah Faucon, an expert in titanium—the material used to make airplane doors—won the Occitanie regional final with her entry “Welcome aboard flight MT 180.”
-Before her, Yassin Tachikart, a doctoral student in biology and pharmacy, compared senescent cells “to that neighbor who, at 4 a.m., blasts music and wakes up the whole building.”
-In 2021, Mathilde Guérin charmed the audience with a performance straight out of an Asterix comic book, in which the druid Pronostix saved his patient “from the bacteria trying to invade the village of Open-Wound-That-Hurts-A-Lot.”
+In 2020, Deborah Faucon, an expert in titanium—the material used to make airplane doors—won the Occitanie regional final with her entry, “Welcome Aboard Flight MT 180.”
+Before her, Yassin Tachikart, a doctoral student in biology and pharmacy, compared senescent cells “to that neighbor who turns the music up full blast at 4 a.m. and wakes up the whole building.”
+In 2021, Mathilde Guérin charmed the audience with a performance straight out of an Asterix comic, in which the druid Pronostix saved his patient “from the bacteria trying to invade the village of Open-Wound-That-Hurts.”

-This year, it was the song of a chickadee that won over the audience and the jury at MT 180.
-Behind that song is Jérémy Defrance, a doctoral student at Cefe, the Center for Functional and Evolutionary Ecology.
-He is studying the role of resources in the reproduction of great tits in urban and forested environments.
+This year, it was the song of a chickadee that captivated the audience and the jury at MT 180.
+Behind that song is Jérémy Defrance, a doctoral student at CEFE, the Center for Functional and Evolutionary Ecology.
+He is studying the role of resources in the reproduction of great tit in urban and forested environments.

 Watch Jérémy Defrance's presentation